Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 Section III.
 Puppy Selection

 Puppies may be obtained from humane organizations, breed rescue organizations, or private donors.
-All puppies accepted into the Puppy Training Program shall be free of major health problems and pass the required AGS temperament test.
+All puppies accepted into the Puppy Raising Program shall be free of major health problems and pass the required AGS temperament test.
 Puppies should ideally be a minimum of 8 weeks old to a maximum of 16 weeks old.

 Section IV.
 Puppy Trainer Selection

 Puppy Trainers will be chosen from the AGS general membership.
 Selection shall be based on an application, interview, and residential evaluation process.
 Puppy Trainers shall be chosen by the Puppy Trainer Supervisors and shall gain and retain active membership while training the AGS puppy.
-Puppy Trainers are required to attend all AGS events, unless their absence is excused by the Trainer Supervisors.
-Before a potential puppy trainer receives a dog, a meeting must be held with the potential Puppy Trainer, Trainer Supervisors, the President, and the Advisor.
+Puppy Trainers are required to attend all AGS events, unless their absence is excused by the Puppy Trainer Supervisors.
+Before a potential puppy trainer receives a dog, a meeting must be held with the potential Puppy Trainer, Puppy Trainer Supervisors, the President, and the Advisor.

 Section V. Evaluation

-Puppies and Puppy Trainers shall be subject to monthly evaluations by the Trainer Supervisors.
+Puppies and Puppy Trainers shall be subject to monthly evaluations by the Puppy Trainer Supervisors.
 If, at any point, the Supervisors determines that the puppy's progress is unsatisfactory or that the Puppy Trainer is not fulfilling his/her duties as determined by the Puppy Trainer contract, the Supervisors (with the approval of the President, the Advisor and at least one other officer) may take steps to resolve the problem, up to and including placing the puppy with a new Puppy Trainer or withdrawing the puppy from the Puppy Trainer Program.

 Section VI.
 Puppy Trainer Contract

-The Puppy Trainer and the Trainer Supervisors shall both sign an agreement laying out the expectations for the puppy and the responsibilities of the Puppy Trainer.
+The Puppy Trainer and the Puppy Trainer Supervisors shall both sign an agreement laying out the expectations for the puppy and the responsibilities of the Puppy Trainer.
 This contract must be signed before the puppy is placed with the Puppy Trainer.
-The Jr. Trainer Supervisor will hold all original contracts.
-In the case that the Jr. Trainer Supervisor is also a puppy trainer, the Sr. Trainer Supervisor will hold their paperwork.
+The Jr. Puppy Trainer Supervisor will hold all original contracts.
+In the case that the Jr. Puppy Trainer Supervisor is also a puppy trainer, the Sr. Puppy Trainer Supervisor will hold their paperwork.

 Section VII.
 Final Evaluation

-When the puppy is about one year to 18 months old, the Trainer Supervisors shall evaluate it for placement options.
+When the puppy is about one year to 18 months old, the Puppy Trainer Supervisors shall evaluate it for placement options.
 If deemed suitable, the puppy will be donated to a nationally recognized service dog organization for formal training.
 If deemed unsuitable or if not permanently accepted by a nationally recognized service dog organization, the Puppy Trainer Supervisors and other officers will determine if there is another organization such as police dog network, search and rescue network etc. that the puppy would be suitable for.
 If not, the puppy will be retired from the program and adopted to either an approved community member that could use a well trained dog for therapy or companion work, its Puppy Trainer, or an approved community member as a pet.
 The new owner will be encouraged to continue the dog's training and enroll it in a therapy dog program.

 Article IX.
 Amendments and Revisions